What If Fashion Brands Did… Less? A Conversation.

 Advertisement

-Hilary: Production has always been the biggest challenge.
+Hillary: Production has always been the biggest challenge.
 When you're smaller and you only want 10 items of a single unit, that cost per unit is higher typically than if you produced 250 of them.

 In the very beginning, smaller brands have to get footing because their margins are so much tighter than when you’re larger.
 I don’t know how to fix that problem, but I think if designers realize that that is the case and price things strategically from the beginning, that could eliminate that scariness of how much to invest early on.